-- If children or staff discover unsuitable sites or material, they are required to: report the concern immediately to a member of staff. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, we will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - We acknowledge that whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety. - Children will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - Children's internet use will be supervised by staff according to their age and ability. - Children will be directed to use age appropriate online resources and tools by staff.
+- If children or staff discover unsuitable sites or material, they are required to: closedown the relevant screen, report the concern and URL immediately to the Business Manager and DSL. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, we will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.

+- We acknowledge that whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety. - Children will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - o Children's internet use will be supervised by staff according to their age and ability. - Children will be directed to use age appropriate online resources and tools by staff.